 - Initial Term for Licensors continues until the end of the First Renewal Term of the VVC Advance PPL (i.e., 12/31/2030 for new Licensors).
 This provides predictability for Licensees and Licensors.

-- Licensors have obligation, upon request by an implementer, to offer bilateral licenses on reasonable terms agreeable to both the Licensor and implementer.
+- Licensors have obligation, upon request by an implementer, to offer bilateral licenses on reasonable terms, and to negotiate in good faith with the implementer.

 - Licensors agree to maintain confidentiality of the business discussions of the VVC Advance Patent Pool.